MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-how-health-roll-up.md

 # How Health Rolls Up

-The following diagrams show how the health states of objects roll up in Management Pack for SQL Server.
+This section explains diagrams that show how the health state of objects roll up in Management Pack for SQL Server.

 ## Legend

+The following figure explains how to read the diagram.

 ![Legend](./media/sql-server-management-pack/health-rolls-up-legend.png)